Abaco Escape is all the first time visitor needs to know and then some.

 Three miles south of Hope Town you'll find Elbow Cay's two other resorts located between White Sound and the Ocean.
 They are Abaco Inn. where we've stayed on occasion and Sea Spray.
 We should mention, this area usually suffers serious damage by passing hurricanes as it did with Floyd in '99, then by Jeanne in '04.
 See Weather & Hurricanes.
 Just south of the Abaco Inn during both of those years the island was cut in two with the opening of a pass between White Sound and the Atlantic Ocean isolating the Sea Spray and the whole south end of the island.
 The locals, true to form, had the pass filled in, in no time at all.
 Today there is no sign of the devastation.
 Fact is things were pretty much rebuilt in time for the next tourist season.
 Imagine that happening in the US.

 The first resort you'd come to on your southward trek is the Abaco Inn.
 Under new management as of 2009 they are under going some re-modeling and renovations including a new deck facing White Sound adjacent to their bar.
 They offer ocean front and bay front accommodations.
 Our Choice has always been Cabin #5.
 If you go by rental boat, the Inn's bow-in docking facilities will accommodate you, but are limited to a dozen boats under 26 foot.
 The Abaco Inn's restaurant over looks the ocean with pool below with an absolutely beautiful view on fair weather days.
 The Abaco Inn's bar is another upbeat spot facing the bay & White Sound.
 Seems everybody from south island stops by for a drink when passing by cart.
-Oh they have music a couple times a week and they will run you into Hope Town and back on request.
+Oh they have music a couple times a week too, As a guest they will run you into Hope Town and back on request.
 This is where that VHF radio comes in handy.

 Just a 10 minute walk further south you'll come to The Sea Spray resort which opened the in the early 90's.
 It is managed by the able-bodied Junior Maynard whom you'll no doubt run into if you visit.
 He is a great guy and will make you feel at home.
 The facilities here include a large fully equipped marina, with ships store and shop.
 They offer cottages for rent some of which are on the ocean.
 They have a lovely pool side restaurant and lively tiki hut bar, all positioned adjacent to the marina.
 The "Hope Town Islanders" play once a week in season.